 While thumbing through a magazine the other day, I found a little note about Agua Fresca and how you could blend watermelon, cucumber, or cantaloupe with lime juice and a little sugar, then strain and serve over ice.
 That reminded me of an Agua Fresca recipe I made a few years back.
 It’s made a little differently–—I used strawberries and didn’t strain it.
 I also used honey instead of sugar.

+This Strawberry-Honey Agua Fresca is so refreshing!
 If you’re not familiar with Agua Fresca, it’s Spanish for “fresh water” and is a type of fruit drink that is served all over Mexico.
-Made from a combination of fruits, sugar, and water blended together, it’s a refreshing drink for spring and summer.
+Made from a combination of fruits, sugar, and water blended together, it’s a yummy beverage for spring and summer, and it’s great to serve on Cinco de Mayo, too!
 I prefer using honey instead of sugar myself, but you can use either!

 Strawberry-Honey Agua Fresca

 - 2 cups water, at room temperature

 - 3 cups strawberries, hulled and cut in half

 - 1/8 cup fresh lime juice (or juice from 1 lime), or to taste

 Blend water and honey in a medium bowl or other container, stirring until honey dissolves.
 Place strawberries in blender and process until smooth.
 Add honey-water mixture and lime juice to blender and process all ingredients together until well-blended.
 Pour into glasses right from the blender or put in a pitcher (you can add ice if you like) and serve.

 You can enjoy this fruity drink all summer long and use different fruit to change it up!
 Do you have a favorite warm-weather beverage you enjoy making on a hot day?